abdul-Hameed79/Destination-Selector/README.md

 # Licence

-This Project is licensed under the MIT License.
+This Project is licensed under the GNU GENERAL PUBLIC LICENSE.

 # Images